Who

 Why

-This page exists to explain contact_limit in plain English before a buyer tries to compare multiple CRM vendors.
+Use this page to understand contact_limit in plain English before comparing multiple CRM vendors.

 These are the misunderstandings most likely to distort a pricing comparison.